ScilifelabDataCentre/genome-portal/README.md

 	1. `docker/data.dockerfile` used for data preparation (everything that ``make` needs)
 	2. `docker/hugo.dockerfile` used to build and serve the website.

-### Branches

-This repository contains two permenant branches:
-- `main`: deployable at any time, and merge target for feature branches.
-- `prod`: receives merges from `main` and version tags at release time.

-Work should be performed on feature branches forked from `main`, and merged back through pull requests.

 ### Local development

 The steps described below requires